ttu/json-flatfile-datastore/README.md

 ## DataStore and Collection lifecycle

-When datastore is created, it reads the JSON file to the memory.
+When data store is created, it reads the JSON file to the memory.

 When collection is created it has a lazy reference to the data and it will serialize the data when it is needed for the first time.